chuanqizhang/chuanqizhang.github.io/_posts/2018-12-12-Two-Tree-based-Models-on-Customer-Purchase Predictions.markdown

 ---

 # Preface
-This is a course paper written by my classmate Fangyang and me, which is regarding a kaggle project we had worked on together.
+This is a course paper written by my classmate Fangyang and me, which is based on a kaggle project we had worked on together.
 &nbsp;
 &nbsp;
 &nbsp;